A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 4.A.2.3.
 Templated scenario

-IF Verification is successful, you may proceed to fulfilling their rights request.
+If Verification is successful, you may proceed to fulfill their rights request.

-There are a wide array of verification tools that produce variable verification types, like selfie verification or driver’s license verification software.
-Choosing the right one for your organization depends on the sensitivity of the personal data you collect, as well as the quantity of requests you receive as an organization.
+Many verification tools, like selfie verification or driver’s license verification software, produce variable verification types.
+Choosing the right one for your organization depends on the sensitivity of the personal data you collect and the number of requests you receive as an organization.

 Under the CCPA, any California resident can exercise their Right to Access & Information, which means that they can request from your business the following:

-Your company must respond within 45 days from their request, with an additional 45 day extension period available when necessary, in the case of a large or complicated data request.
+Your company must respond within 45 days from their request, with an additional 45-day extension period available when necessary for a giant or complicated data request.

-The CCPA also imposes a 12-month lookback from the time of the request, meaning that the user can ask for the above information only up to 12 months from the time of the request.
+The CCPA also imposes a 12-month lookback from the time of the request, meaning that the user can ask for the above information only up to 12 months from the request time.

-It also mandates that the user receive this information in a readily usable format that allows them to transmit the information to others without undue hindrance.
+It also mandates that the user receive this information in a readily usable format that allows them to transmit it to others without undue hindrance.
 Responses can be sent electronically or by mail.

-With some exceptions, the CCPA permits consumers to request that your business delete personal information collected about them on your systems, as well as the direct service providers with which you’ve shared the personal information.
+With some exceptions, the CCPA permits consumers to request that your business delete personal information collected about them on your systems and the direct service providers with which you’ve shared the personal data.

-Your company must respond within 45 days from their request, with an additional 45 day extension period available when necessary, in the case of a large or complicated data request.
+Your company must respond within 45 days from their request, with an additional 45-day extension period available when necessary for a giant or complicated data request.
 Responses can be sent electronically or by mail.

-Deletion is not required if the business needs the personal information:
+Deletion is not required if the business needs personal information:

-Even if your company falls under one of these exceptions, there still exists the 45 day period to respond to the customer and explain why you are not able to fulfill their deletion request.
+Even if your company falls under one of these exceptions, there still exists a 45-day period to respond to the customer and explain why you cannot fulfill their deletion request.

-Under the CCPA, consumers are able to opt out of the “sale” of their personal information.
+Under the CCPA, consumers can opt out of the “sale” of their personal information.

-A “sale” is loosely defined as transferring personal data to a third party for any sort of financial compensation, beyond the original purpose of the data collection.
+A “sale” is loosely defined as transferring personal data to a third party for any financial compensation beyond the original purpose of the data collection.

 To exercise this right, businesses that sell personal information must provide a “Do Not Sell My Personal Information” button/link on the business’s homepage that guides the user to a web page where consumers can opt out of having their personal information sold to third parties.